Content

 There are Chinese palm-massage balls, beautifully enameled that chime when you roll them in your hand.
 Common, but beautiful.

-There is a chunk of null stone that belonged to my grandmother and has been everywhere with me as long as I can remember.
+There is a chunk of blue john stone that belonged to my grandmother and has been everywhere with me as long as I can remember.
 It is flanked by two other geode slices that I love for their mystery: random, accidental, beauty, formed in complete isolation, that would have been hidden forever if someone hadn’t dared to crack an ugly rock open.
 Yes, that resonates with me.

 There is an amazing, curious, little musical puppet, next to a relief picture in painted balsa wood of the Cutty Sark, handmade gifts from my son: one recent, one from Fathers Day ten years ago.
 I love his creativity that has always been there, and I hope his quirkiness (said with love) finds him his niche in this world.